Guaranteed Death Benefit in Life Insurance Explained

 Once issued, the guaranteed death benefit on a permanent life insurance policy remains in place as long as you pay premiums.
 It does not change as you age or if your health deteriorates.

-Flexibility on use of funds
+Flexibility on the use of funds

 Efficient estate planning